veracity/veracity-documentation/sections/dataworkbench/news/dp-releasejul25.md

 ---
 author: Veracity
-description: This is the changelog for the July 2025 release of Data Platform.
+description: This is the change log for the July 2025 release of Data Platform.
 ---

 # July 2025 release